NRC Program — Updated June 2026

 • If you have already completed or are filing for R&D you did in the past year, file for SR&ED — it is retrospective and you can claim it regardless of whether you got IRAP.
 Most IRAP recipients should also file SR&ED on their co-investment.

-• If your innovation is AI-focused, ask your ITA specifically about IRAP AI Assist — a dedicated $100M stream for AI development and deployment with 250+ projects in its first year.
+• If your innovation is AI-focused, ask your ITA specifically about IRAP AI Assist — the dedicated stream for SMEs building and deploying generative AI and deep learning solutions.

 • If you are in defence, cybersecurity, or dual-use technology, ask about Defence Industry Assist (DI Assist) — $244.2M announced January 2026, using IRAP's existing ITA network.